 Anna Q Nilsson was an actor who can be considered to be the first Swedish film star who became internationally famous.
-During her career, which almost spanned 50 years, she appeared in a great number of films, almost all of which were produced in Hollywood, USA, during its “Golden Age”.
+During her career, which almost spanned 50 years, she appeared in a great number of films, almost all of which were produced in USA, during the silent film era.

 Anna Quirentia Nilsson was born in 1888 in Ystad.
 She was the daughter of police constable Per Nilsson and his wife Anna, née Jönsson.
 In 1897 the family moved to Kattarp where her father became a foreman at Hasslarp sugar factory.
 Anna Q Nilsson helped out with rounding up the animals after school but dreamed of finding her fortune in America.
 She did very well at school and gained top marks when she graduated.
 Thanks to her scholastic diligence she gained a job as a shop assistant in Halmstad, which, at that time, was quite unusual for a young woman from a working-class family.
 She spent a few years saving up for a ticket to take her across the seas to the USA.